Disadvantages of Psychometric Testing: What are the Limitations?

 Wednesday 17th June

 Despite the benefits available to employers, psychometric testing isn’t without its faults.
-These can be broadly split into two separate sections: candidate performance and experience, and resources required.
+These disadvantages of psychometric testing can be broadly split into two separate sections: candidate performance and experience, and resources required.

 Candidate performance and experience